LeonSchiffer/laravel-comment/README.md

 ```

-# Associate comments and reactions with Eloquent models
+# Associate comments with Eloquent models

 This package allows your models the ability to have comments associated to it.

 Here's a small example of how to add comment to your model.

 Lets say you have a Post model.
-Inorder to make it commentable, you just attach the HasComment trait to it
+In order to make it commentable, you just attach the HasComment trait to it

 ```php
 use BishalGurung\Comment\Traits\HasComments;